digital-asset/daml-dit-ddit/README.md

 [Digital Asset](https://discuss.daml.com/) for more information on deploying custom integration types into Daml Hub.

-`ddit` requires that integration DIT files be built with the `--integration` flag and contain an `integration_types` section in their `dabl-meta.yaml`.
-This section specifies the integration types contained in the DIT file.

-When running with `--integration` specified, the DIT file project directory gains the traits of a Python project.
+`ddit` will build an integration DIT file for projects that define `integration_types` in their `dabl-meta.yaml` This section specifies the integration types contained in the DIT file.
+When building as an integration, the DIT file project directory gains some of the traits of a Python project.

 * Python dependencies to be included in the output DIT can be specified in an optional `requirements.txt` file at the root of the